ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-usky Co., O.&#x27;

-The Free Colored population of Norfolk, &quot;Virgin

-ia, is increasing rapidly.
-The number now exceeds
-two thousand, more than one-fifth of the entire
-white population Each revolving court natural

-izes many ol them,- conferring on them the legiti­
-mate right of citizenship.

-An Indian&#x27;s Idea of a mother&#x27;s Influence.

 When residing among the Choctaw Indians I

 held a convesation with one of their principal chiefs